dillonpan/exit-surveys/README.md

 In job_dissatisfaction, we have a bunch of columns with true/false listed as values.
 We can go row by row and see if any of the columns listed above contain "True" as a value for that row.
 As long as one does for that row, it confirms the employee resigned due to some form of dissatisfaction.
 We can create a new column that contains a final "True" value, or "False" if none of the columns had a "True" value.

-We can do the same with tafe_resignations, we just need to first conert the current values to either "True" or "False".
+We can do the same with tafe_resignations, we just need to first convert the current values to either "True" or "False".
 Let's go ahead and do that.
 We can also create the new column ("dissatisfied") and include the final True/False value in it under the same code:
 ```python
 def update_vals(x):
     if x == '-':